-SONIA CHOW was born and raised in Canada.
+Sonia was born and raised in Canada.
 Her education was punctuated with chemical engineering and Russian language studies at University of Toronto before focusing on communication design and textiles at NSCAD (Halifax, Nova Scotia), from which she graduated with a Bachelor of Design in Communication Design.
 She worked and studied in Japan from 2002 to 2007 and Hong Kong from 2007 to 2018.
 She returned to Canada in 2018, and to NSCAD to pursue her MFA in Studio (candidate 2022).
 She is a 2019 recipient of the SSHRC Joseph-Armand Bombardier CGS Master’s Scholarship.

 With over 25 years of design experience, her portfolio spans: communication design, illustration, fashion, textiles, jewellery, lighting, furniture, and interior graphics.
-Her work has primarily focused on branding and identity, annual reports, packaging, publication design and event design.
+Her design work has primarily focused on branding and identity, annual reports, packaging, publication design and event design.
 Her client list includes: Volkswagen Japan, the British Council Japan, Grand Hyatt Tokyo, Alain Ducasse Benoit Tokyo, Canadian Tire, CAE, CIBC, Nelvana, Steelcase and PMQ.

 While in Japan, Sonia was Guest Critic at Musashino Art University’s Department of Scenography, Display and Fashion Design.
-She also spent 6 weeks in Prague working on streetwear collections for European and North American markets and was a feature writer and weekly style contributor for Nissan Infiniti’s and Microsoft’s year-long design blog “Open for Design” from 2006-2007.
+She also spent 6 weeks in Prague working on streetwear collections for European and North American markets and was a feature writer and weekly style contributor for Nissan Infiniti’s and Microsoft’s year-long design blog “Open for Design” from 2006 to 2007.

-In Hong Kong, she was full-time Art Director at Farrells (architect planners) and Philips Design (consumer electronics), as well as Consulting Creative Director of Graphics at HBA / Hirsch Bedner Associates (luxury interiors).
+In Hong Kong, she was full-time Art Director at Farrells (architect planners) and Philips Design (consumer electronics), as well as Consulting Creative Director of Graphics at HBA / Hirsch Bedner Associates (luxury interiors) from 2013 to 2016.
 She has also served as Guest Critic for the Graduate Urban Design Studio at Chinese University of Hong Kong’s School of Architecture.

 From 2012 to 2017, Sonia was the City Organizer of PechaKucha Night Hong Kong, a series of public creative networking events with a signature presentation format of 20 images x 20 seconds, which began in Tokyo as the brainchild of Klein Dytham architecture.